 The title of Lambert's study proposal was "Examination of the Role of Dehumanization as a Potential Mechanism Underlying the Racial Disparities in School Disciplinary Measures."
 She proposed studies that serve as both the basis of her master’s thesis, and the foundation for a program of research aimed at reducing racial disparities in school disciplinary measures and improving black students’ school lives.
 During the fellowship, she will collect data for her thesis using both correlational and experimental studies.

-Here is a video from the Richmond Academy of Clinical Psychologists in which Dent and Lambert describe their projects and how they can inform the work of clinical psychologists.
+- Watch a video from the Richmond Academy of Clinical Psychologists' Facebook page (uncaptioned) in which Dent and Lambert describe their projects and how they can inform the work of clinical psychologists.

 Students in Assistant Professor Marcia Winter’s PSYC 493 “Developmental Science: Making it Real” service learning course are working with the Children’s Museum of Richmond (CMoR) to develop and extend the scope of Seymour’s Living Lab (SLL), which offers families hands-on science education, in addition to providing opportunities for scientists to disseminate information and to recruit participants.

 “Our students might lead a child in an activity to demonstrate impulse control (or lack thereof), and parents are offered accompanying information about the scientific concept and what we know about it,” Winter said.
 “Students also recruit children and their parents/guardians to participate in interactive research studies while they’re at the museum.”